-SCA's forecast water sales over the determination period are an important input for setting the level of charges that vary with the customer's usage (ie, SCA's volumetric charges).
+SCA's forecast water sales over the determination period are an important input for setting the level of charges that vary with customer usage (ie, SCA's volumetric charges).
 The less accurate these forecasts are, the greater the risk that the prices IPART sets will result in SCA either over- or under-recovering its required revenue over the determination period.
-IPART's considerations and draft decision on forecast water sales are discussed in Chapter 7.
+IPART's considerations and decisions on forecast water sales are discussed in Chapter 7.